 Bananas are a great source of prebiotic fiber, providing around 3 grams of fiber per banana.
 Prebiotics act as the “fuel” for our healthy gut bacteria, allowing them to grow in number and diversity.
 Prebiotic fiber is essential for a healthy gut.

-This means that bananas provide many of the nutrients necessary for producing serotonin, helping to to promote a feeling of calm and relaxation.
+This means that bananas provide many of the nutrients necessary for producing serotonin, helping to promote a feeling of calm and relaxation.

 Avocados are a nutrient-dense food, packing a wide range of nutrients per calorie.
 According to the USDA, ½ of an avocado provides the following nutrient profile: